Chinese Herbal Medicine Vs. Western Medicine

 - Chinese exercise

 While most Western practices rely on pharmaceutical therapies to address and rectify any health issues, Chinese medicine relies on natural substances.
-It is not uncommon for patients to use a combination of both Chinese and Western medicine.
+It is not uncommon for patients to use a combination of both Chinese herbal medicine and Western medicine.
 When this occurs, it is important to share with your doctor all the treatments and therapies that you are currently using.